adriancs2/MySqlExpress/README.md

 ```
 There are a few benefits of using TRANSACTION in MySQL.

+On a 7200 rpm HDD hard drive, the maximum I/O writes (numbers of SQL queries) that MySQL can executes is around 100 to 120 times.

+Read more about MySQL Disk I/O Capacity at: [https://dev.mysql.com/doc/refman/5.7/en/innodb-configuring-io-capacity.html](https://dev.mysql.com/doc/refman/5.7/en/innodb-configuring-io-capacity.html)

-If you perform 1000 queries (mainly refers to INSERT, UPDATE & DELETE), they will be executed one by one, which takes a lots of time.
+If you perform 1000 queries (mainly refers to INSERT, UPDATE & DELETE), they will be executed one by one, which will take around 4~7 seconds on HDD hard drive to complete.

 By using TRANSACTION + COMMIT, all 1000 queries will all be executed at once.
 This saves a lots of disk operation time.